nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   with other backends.
 See #9125.
 Use `-d:nimLegacyJsRound` for previous behavior.

-## random number generators: std/random, std/sysrand, std/oids
+## Random number generators: std/random, std/sysrand, std/oids
 - Added `randState` template that exposes the default random number generator.
   Useful for library authors.
 - Added `initRand()` overload with no argument which uses the current time as a seed.